Bhudev Mukhopadhyay: Later career

 In 1862 he was appointed Assistant Inspector of Schools.
 He was appointed as the first Indian headmaster of Howrah Zilla School.
 He was later appointed Inspector of Schools and served in the states of Bengal, Bihar and Odisha.
 Recognizing his services, Mukhopadhyay was awarded the CIE (Companion of the Order of the Indian Empire) in 1877 by the British.

 In 1882 he was appointed as Director of Public Instruction and was also nominated to the Lt.-Governor's Council and the Education Commission later that year.
 Mukhopadhyay retired from public service in 1883.
 He was also involved with several educational journals including Shiksadarpan O Sangbadsar and the Education Gazette, which he edited.
 This involvement lasted from 1868 until his retirement.

 His sense of nationalism was so strong that the English principal of Presidency College once noted, "Bhudev with his CIE and 1500 a month is still anti-British."

 Writings

 Mukhopadhyay was a renowned writer and thinker and combined nationalism with rationalism in his works.
 He strived to reform Hindu customs and family laws to synergize with modern times.
 He had an immense knowledge of Sanskrit, as evidenced by his numerous essays, and critiques of Sanskrit literature.
 He wrote several books for young people, historical novels and fused many different philosophies into characters he portrayed.

+He introduced the idea of Bharat Mata (Mother India) in a satirical work Unabimsa Purana or The Nineteenth Purana which was first published anonymously in 1866.
+Bharat Mata became a national personification of India as a mother goddess.